200ug/golfed.xyz/content/posts/understanding-srdi.md

 ## Implementation

-The complete implementation can be found from [a Gitea repository](https://git.umbrella.haus/ae/airborne).
+The complete implementation can be found from [Github](https://github.com/200ug/airborne).
 The following explanations focus on the loader itself as the supporting components (process injector, shellcode generator, and payload) are basically just pasted from existing implementations mentioned in the [references](#references).

 The following helper functions are utilized to make the RVA calculations a bit easier to read: